 A marketing researcher is planning a campaign to promote colleges with a high return on investment.
 As part of the research, she creates a summary table showing the average cost of colleges for each region in the United States to see how the costs compare across regions.

 Create a summary table

-- Select the fields to display in the summary table.
-Location, string, number, and rate/ratio fields are supported in summary tables.
-Date/Time fields cannot be used in summary tables.
+There is no limit to the number of fields that can be used in a summary table.
+String, number, and rate/ratio fields are supported in summary tables.
+If you use a location field, the display field is used in the summary table.
+Date/time fields cannot be used in summary tables.

 - Create the summary table using the following steps: